Moebytes/Moepictures-App/readme.md

 The mobile app for Moepictures!
 Supported on iOS, Android, iPad, and Android Tablet.

+### Features

+We aim for feature-parity with our website, however it's known that these features are not available:

+- Notes
+- Non-image posts
+- Messages
+- Uploading
+- Enable 2FA
+- Moderator log
+- Some post actions
+- Edit image source
+- Falling particles

 ### Design

 Our design is available here: https://www.figma.com/design/iB9H1DBk2qVhloD4nD1RGF/Moepictures-App